GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 ````
 The output should display an email in the form of [PROJECT_ID]@appspot.gserviceaccount.com.
 Copy this email for the next step.

-2. In the BigQuery UI, hover over the plus icon for your billing dataset.
+2. In the BigQuery UI, hover over the plus icon for your <b>billing</b> dataset.

 3. Click "Share Dataset"

 4. In the pop-up, enter the service account email from step 1.
 Give it permission <b>"Can View".</b>

-5. Hover over the plus icon for the output dataset.
+5. Hover over the plus icon for the <b>output</b> dataset.

 6. Click "Share Dataset"

-7. In the pop-up, enter the service account email from step1.
+7. In the pop-up, enter the service account email from step 1.
 Give it permission <b>"Can Edit".</b>

 <h3>Edit Config Variables</h3>